Rsemane/Connecting-Securely-to-AKS-Private-Cluster/FAQ.md

 	- The container is short-lived and isolated.

-###🔌 Azure Relay Acts as a Bi-directional Proxy—but Only for the Browser ↔ Container Path
+### 🔌Azure Relay Acts as a Bi-directional Proxy—but Only for the Browser ↔ Container Path
 **1. Cloud Shell Container Is Deployed Inside Your VNet**
 	- It gets a private IP from the container subnet.
 	- It can access private resources like AKS, VMs, etc.